-Poker is extremely popular in Scandinavian country Sweden.
-Some of the world’s toughest players hail from that part of the globe.
+Poker is extremely popular in Sweden.
+Some of the world’s toughest players hail from that part of the globe and have won some of the most prestigious events in the world.

 Until recently, the online poker scene in Sweden was far more restrictive than one might imagine.
-However, things are quite different in 2019, and here are some of the better online poker options in the country.
+However, things are quite different in 2020 and below are some of the better online poker options in the country.

-Where can I play poker online in Sweden?
+Where can I play poker online for real money in Sweden?

 If you bought into the aggressive marketing strategies previously employed by Svenska Spel telling you it is the safer and more reliable online poker option, you can continue to play there exclusively.